angyts/recipes/docs/posts/monthinkhar-myanmar-traditional-fish-soup-with-rice-noodles.md

 cookingTime: 120 Minutes
 ---
 ::: slot default
-This is a "simplified" version of the Myanmar most traditional dish.
-Imagine the "full" version.
+This is a simplified version of the Myanmar most traditional dish.
+Imagine the full version.
 <!-- more -->
 There are quite a lot of steps to this dish, which is the usual for most Myanmar dishes.